Skip to content

 Roll out the ordering app in waves.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use each wave to learn which customers adopt quickly, which need web ordering and which require account-team help.

 01